wglass/lighthouse/docs/source/configuration/haproxy.rst

 ====================

 The configuration of HAProxy is one of the more complicated (read: flexible!) parts of the Lighthouse system.
-Just about any setup can be accomodated, it's helpful to have an `HAProxy config reference`_ on hand.
+Just about any setup can be accommodated, it's helpful to have an `HAProxy config reference`_ on hand.

 Let's start with an example: